hugomilan/tlmbht/docs/theory/ana/index.md

 order: 4
 ---

+<span style="color:#697473">Jan 30, 2017</span> by [**Hugo Milan**](https://hugomilan.github.io/)

 Analytical solutions are essential to the verification process of numerical solvers.
 The analytical solutions are used to validate the predictions made using numerical solvers to problems that have analytical solutions.
-Here, we show how to obtain the analytical solutions that were used to validate TLMBHT.
+Here, we show how to obtain the analytical solutions in time-domain that were used to validate TLMBHT.

 ### Diffusion equation and Heat equation

 Analytical solutions of the heat equation can be used to solve the diffusion equation because these equations are similar.

-We define the diffusion equation as:
+We define the diffusion equation in time-domain as:

 \begin{equation}
     \frac{\partial C}{\partial t} = D\nabla^2 C + S